 Endorsement of ExTR and QAR and issue of an IECEx CoC

 Upon satisfactory completion of the work, the issuing ExCB shall

-review and endorse the ExTR and QAR Summary report at the IECEx website: www.iecex.com.
+review and endorse the ExTR and

+also review the QAR Summary report at the IECEx website: www.iecex.com in accordance with ISO/IEC 17065.

-If the review is satisfactory and where the application includes a request for issuing of an IECEx CoC, the IECEx CoC shall be issued by the ExCB, in accordance with the relevant IECEx Operational Document.
+If the results of both reviews are satisfactory and where the application includes a request for issuing of an IECEx CoC, the IECEx CoC shall be issued by the ExCB in accordance with the relevant IECEx Operational Document.
 The manufacturer and the ExCB shall each retain a set of the documentation referred to in the CoC, including the ExTR and the manufacturer’s documentation.

-ExTRs and QARs may be issued on their own without the issuing of an IECEx CoC.
+NOTE: ExTRs and QARs may be issued independently of of an IECEx CoC.

 Changes